Joolee/nl.joolee.homey.espeasy/README.md

 * P1 Energy Meter (http://www.esp8266thingies.nl/wp/)
 	* P044 Communication - P1 Wifi Gateway

 As my own use cases are limited, I need your input for Supporting more boards, devices and languages.
-Please help me on Github by sending information about your setup or contributing code.
+[Read here](https://github.com/Joolee/nl.joolee.homey.espeasy/wiki/Get-new-device-supported) how you can help me!